paing95/course-management-mern/README.md

 There are two types of users: **lecturer** and **student**.

 As a lecturer, the person can do
-1. add courses
+1. add courses,
-2. add, remove course activities, and
+2. add, remove course activities,
-3. upload files to course activity.
+3. upload files to course activity, and
+4. chat with students on a chat room of the course.

 As a student, the person can do
-1. view courses, activities and files.
+1. view courses, activities and files, and
+2. chat with teachers and other students on a chat room of the course.

 Both user types can register and create an account.